jessdejong/jessdejong.github.io/_posts/2021-1-24-CS371p-Spring-2021-Jesse-DeJong.md

 # What's your tip-of-the-week?

 I recently picked up a bullet-journal, and I've been using it to organize my to-dos, my schedule, my classes, and keep up with my New Year's Resolutions.
 Hopefully I'll stick it out for at least a year!
-So far it's been great, would recommend.
+So far it's been fun and productive hobby.
+Would recommend!